apache/spark/docs/structured-streaming-programming-guide.md

 efficiently.

 ## Starting Streaming Queries
-Once you have defined the final result DataFrame/Dataset, all that is left is for you start the streaming computation.
+Once you have defined the final result DataFrame/Dataset, all that is left is for you to start the streaming computation.
 To do that, you have to use the `DataStreamWriter`
 ([Scala](api/scala/index.html#org.apache.spark.sql.streaming.DataStreamWriter)/[Java](api/java/org/apache/spark/sql/streaming/DataStreamWriter.html)/[Python](api/python/pyspark.sql.html#pyspark.sql.streaming.DataStreamWriter) docs)
 returned through `Dataset.writeStream()`.
 You will have to specify one or more of the following in this interface.